 - VETERAN OF AFGHANISTAN, IRAQ & GITMO

-Since 9/11, Major Pete Hegseth—infantry soldier, Ivy League scholar, veterans advocate, and media commentator—has had a front row seat to a decade's worth of insurgent warfare, partisan politics, and high-stakes debates; forging an informed, impassioned, and unique perspective on the future of America.
-A decorated soldier, Princeton/Harvard graduate, veterans advocacy leader, and FOX NEWS contributor, Hegseth represents the next generation of American leaders.
+Since 9/11, Army Major Pete Hegseth—an infantry soldier, Ivy League scholar, veterans advocate, author, and media commentator—has had a front row seat to a decade's worth of warfare, politics, and high-stakes debates; forging an informed, passionate, and unique perspective on the future of America.
+A decorated war-fighter, Princeton/Harvard graduate, veterans leader, highly-acclaimed author, and now FOX NEWS host and analyst, Hegseth represents the next generation of American leaders.

-As a FOX News contributor, Major Hegseth appears frequently as a co-host for the network's morning show, FOX & FRIENDS.
-He also provides analysis and commentary across all FOX NEWS and FOX BUSINESS daytime and primetime programming.
+Hegseth is the co-host of FOX & FRIENDS WEEKEND and also appears frequently as a guest co-host for FOX & FRIENDS during the week.
+He is also a FOX NEWS Senior Political Analyst, providing analysis and commentary across all FOX NEWS and FOX BUSINESS daytime and primetime programming.
 Hegseth also writes regularly for National Review and FOXNews.com.

-Major Hegseth graduated from Princeton University in 2003 with a degree in Politics and completed a Masters in Public Policy at Harvard University’s John F. Kennedy School of Government in 2013.
-Hegseth has three young sons—Gunner, Boone, and Rex—who, he prays, will someday be "IN THE ARENA" for God and country.
+Hegseth graduated from Princeton University in 2003 with a degree in Politics and completed a Masters in Public Policy at Harvard University’s John F. Kennedy School of Government in 2013.
+Hegseth has four young children—Gunner, Boone, Rex and Gwendolyn—who, he prays, will someday be "IN THE ARENA" for God and country.